-Prompt Response Operational Objectives What business or organizational goals does the enterprise attempt to achieve?
-To maintain our market position as the best custom widgets manufacturer.
+Prompt Response Operational Objectives 3 3 To maintain our market position as the best custom widgets manufacturer.

 The Financial Objectives prompt (in Figure 3) asks you to state a financial goal that your enterprise operates to.
 Profitability and profitable growth are common Financial Objectives.
 Banks and investment enterprises may strive for a planned return-on-assets or growth in assets.
 Nonprofits may target growth in their foundation, maintaining a balanced budget, or increasing membership revenue.